 - Coffee Shops

 Every city has an abundance of coffee shops you can visit to work.
 However, when deciding where to go, you need to consider your personal preferences and the environment in which you’re likely to work at your optimum capacity.
 If you get easily distracted, avoid crowded coffee shops and opt for more quiet ones.
 Conversely, if you’re a person who gets energized from being around many people, can easily mute background noise and focus on the task at-hand, then you might benefit more from a sociable place.
 Furthermore, certain shops may offer more inviting views or appealing designs, which are factors that may facilitate a more pleasant atmosphere.
-If you’re an extremely practical person, you might choose the nearest ones to your office or home, which are also valid considerations.
+If you’re an extremely practical person, you might choose the nearest ones to your office or home.
+The proximity of the coffee shop to your home/office is also a valid consideration.

 - Gardens/ Parks